 - On average, CEOs worked 9.7 hours per weekday.

-- They worked 79 per cent of weekend days at an average of 3.9 hours daily.
+- They worked 79% of weekend days at an average of 3.9 hours daily.

-While it’s important for relationships to be reciprocal and uplifting to both parties, successful CEOs adopt a servant leadership perspective, where appropriate.
-Lifting other people in one’s network through leveraging what you know shows a form of generosity ― doing something for someone else without expecting anything in return.
-It may be at direct odds with our conventional concept of networking, but in today’s day and age, when social media is reducing human interaction and diluting the value of real connections, amazing returns ― although it may only come to fruition way down the road ― can be expected.
+While it’s important for relationships to be reciprocal and uplifting to both parties, successful CEOs adopt a servant leadership perspective where appropriate.
+Lifting other people into one’s network through leveraging what you know shows a form of generosity ― doing something for someone else without expecting anything in return.
+It may be at direct odds with our conventional networking concept, but in today’s day and age, when social media is reducing human interaction and diluting the value of real connections, amazing returns ― although they may only come to fruition way down the road ― can be expected.